Jeanine Mason: Acting career

 Shortly after completing So You Think You Can Dance, Mason turned her attention to acting.
 Her on-screen career began when she starred in the Halloween episode of Nickelodeon's hit show, Big Time Rush.
 From there, she appeared in The Bling Ring, CSI: Crime Scene Investigation, The Fresh Beat Band and Hollywood Heights before landing the recurring role of Cozzette on ABC Family's Bunheads and leading roles in Hot Mess and Delirium.
 She has also booked roles on Major Crimes and Secret Life of the American Teenager as well as several smaller, independent projects.
 Mason had a recurring role on ABC's hit medical drama Grey's Anatomy as Dr. Sam Bello.

 In February 2018, it was announced that she joined the pilot of Roswell, New Mexico as Liz Ortecho.
 The CW ordered the show to series on May 11, 2018.

 Mason performed on November 29, 2009 at the Dizzy Feet Gala in Los Angeles, California at the Kodak Theatre.
 She and Jason Glover performed their popular contemporary piece, "If It Kills Me", choreographed by Travis Wall, and originally performed Top 10 week on So You Think You Can Dance.
 Glover has described Mason as "Unique.
 You just don’t find dancers like her.
 She has beautiful lines, is funky and charismatic, and has so much life onstage.
 Not only does it show in her movement but also on her face.
 Jeanine is a brilliant performer and one of my favorite people to watch—not just in our group, but out of any dancer I've seen, from Gregory Hines to Gene Kelly."

 On November 9, 2010, Mason performed a contemporary-ballroom dance with Mark Ballas to John Legend's "Ordinary People" on the television show, Dancing With the Stars.

 Her sister, Alexis, also auditioned for the eighth season of So You Think You Can Dance, and made it to the final solo performances before Top 20 in Vegas.

 Personal life

 In March 2023, Mason announced her engagement.
-In late 2023, Mason married a man named Nicholas, who is a major in the U.S. Army Reserves.
+In late 2023, Mason married Nicholas, a major in the U.S. Army Reserves.
 In October 2025, Mason announced that they had welcomed their first child, a son.